On the Construction of Generalised Bobillier Formula: An Alternative Way for the Generalized Bobillier Formula

-In this section, we will obtain the generalised Bobillier formula in the $p-$complex plane without the use of the generalised Euler-Savary formula.
-So, the generalised Bobillier formula will be obtained considering the velocities and accelerations of planar motion in the $p-$complex plane.
+In this section, we will obtain the generalized Bobillier formula in the generalized complex plane without the use of the generalized Euler-Savary formula.
+So, the generalized Bobillier formula will be obtained considering the velocities and accelerations of planar motion in $C_\emph{\emph{p}}$.